See the Series Introduction for Just Tao It, Part IHERE

 But over time, it’s what allows something to hold.

-And when it does, the decisions begin to hold with it.
+And when it does, something shifts.
+The decisions begin to hold.

 INVITATIONS